thealonlevi/feed-code-scanner/README.md

 6. **Monitor logs** to ensure photo events, OCR, and DynamoDB operations are working as intended.

 This completes your setup for **Feed Code Monitor**!

+## Potential Vulnerabilities on transition to PRODUCTION

+1. scripts/text_extraction.py extracts texts from images it receives, however, it does not do it very thoroughly, and it often makes mistakes.
+   SOLUTION: Needs to be recreated in a way where it can consistently and accurately extract the embedded code.
+2. [ON-CLOUD] AWS Lambda Function postImpressionScript(serverless) makes a request for every post under every code stored in the "scanned-codes"
+   DynamoDB.
+The more posts that accumulate there, the more likely this script is to crash or cause Facebook's API to rate-limit you.
+   SOLUTION: Needs to be recreated, preferably on the server and not on the cloud, and it needs to be configured to make the requests based on the defined limits of Facebook's API, and perhaps send out the requests asynchronously(within the liimts of Facebook's API) to save time while gathering the information, as this is a long task(depending on the amount of posts).
+   ADVISE: Systematically prioritize posts to gather information for, in a case of a queue of tasks, and create a manager which manages instances which are making the requests and knows which requests to prioritize in the queue, and which to not.